TharukaMannapperuma/iotbell/README.md

 # IoT Bell
 ## IoT Smart Door Bell
 - This Project was done using Raspberry Pi and Pi Camera with various libraries like face_recognition, paho mqtt and etc. Main focus of this project wes to create a door bell with face recognition and voice output which user can give command and it will convert into voice.
+Raspbian Lite was used with SSH access for configuration purposes

 ## Features
 1. Face Recognition